s-taylor/map-promise/README.md

-This module is intended to replicate the functionality provide by an async map function but instead uses promises.
+This module is intended to replicate the functionality provide by an async map function but uses a promise to handle the map completion and returning results.

-The promsieMap function takes two inputs.
+The promiseMap function takes two inputs.

 * An array to "map" over
-* A function to apply to each element in the array, first input is the array value, second input is a callback function which should be invoked upon the functions completion
+* A function to apply to each element in the array,
+	* first input = array value
+	* second input is a callback function (which should be invoked upon the functions completion)

-If the promiseMap is successful, it will resolve and the results are obtainable as an array (within .then) If the promiseMap fails, it will reject and the error will be passed along (to .then)
+If the promiseMap is successful, it will resolve and the results are obtainable as an array (within .then)

+If the promiseMap fails, it will reject and the error will be passed along (to .then)

 Usage Example:-

-(note: the uppercase function does not need a callback as it is synchronous, this is just to demonstrate)
+(NOTE: the uppercase function does not need a callback as it is synchronous, this is just to demonstrate)

 ```
 var mapPromise = require('map-promise');